Mrekyle/Mrekyle/README.md

 ### Mrekyle

-Currently enrolled at Code Institute's Full Stack Developer Program.
-Looking to change careers and break into the web development world.
-I am currently seeking my first Junior Developer Role
+Currently an enrolled student on the Code Institute Full Stack Developer Program.
+Which has allows me to gain a particularly strong set of  Front and Back-End skills.
+Proficient with Python, SQL, HTML, CSS and JavaScript.

+Currently seeking a new opportunity within the Web Development sector, with my first role as a Junior Front End Developer or a Junior Full Stack Developer.
+Where I can showcase my existing skills and progress my current skills further.

 ---